Mohamed Aziz Maswadi

 Mohamed Aziz Maswadi is a former Malaysian international lawn bowler and national coach.

 Bowls career

 Aziz was born in 1956 and won the bronze medal in the pairs with Mohamed Tazman Tahir at the 1998 Commonwealth Games in Kuala Lumpur.
 Four years later he repeated the feat by winning another bronze in the men's pairs with Safuan Said at the 2002 Commonwealth Games in Manchester.

 He won the fours bronze medal at the 2001 Asia Pacific Bowls Championships, in Melbourne.
-In 2001, he won the gold medal in the fours event event at the 2001 Southeast Asian Games in Kuala Lumpur.
+In 2001, he won the gold medal in the fours event at the 2001 Southeast Asian Games in Kuala Lumpur.

 Coaching

 He was the Malaysian team coach for the 2010 Commonwealth Games.